mozilla/datazilla/README.md

 The type column value could be the data hub type in [datasource] [5].
 This would allow us to use the Model layer with more types of databases beyond an RDBS.
 In this system, the summary_cache, test_data tables, and possible test_aux_data would be better suited for a key/value based object store.
 It would be very handy to be able to access multiple types of databases through this system.

+#####Use the active status and dataset classifier to scale
 The active_status column would allow for inactivating a database instance for writing once a size threshold is reached.
-When this happens, the active_status would be set to 0.
+When this happens, the active_status would be set to 0 and a new database would be created with the same project name and contenttype, project_2_contenttype, that would have an active_status of 1.

-####
+Each contenttype would have a project named schema associated with it.
+The schema project would just hold the template schema that new projects would use when a database is created for them.
+Each contenttype could also have a test project designator that could be used for test purposes.

+We could have scalability strategies associated with any combination of the three classifiers.
+So lets say all of the databases with a particular contenttype seem to be large, we could host those differently than the others.
+Or if a single project starts to generate lots of data we could use the porject classifier to guide appropriate storage/hosting decisions.
+There would be no requirement for co-localization.

+We would also have some semantic control using the classifiers to look across data with any project/contenttype combination.

+#####Integration In Model.py
+Integrating the database table datazilla.datasource into the Model.py constructor will allow this system to scale to hundreds of databases.
+The overall change will look like this, the database connection environment variables in /etc/sysconfig/datazilla will point to datazilla.datasource.
+When Model.py is instantiated it will load the contents of datazilla.datasource as dataSource associative arrays using BaseHub.addDataSource(dataSource).
+The interface to the constructor in Model.py will probably need to be extended to take the project name and a list of sql files.
+Every call to the Model.py constructor will need to be changed to reflect this.
+This can then be integrated into the webservice url structure.
+So, /datazilla/talos and /datazilla/test would point to the separate databases talos_1_perftest and test_1_perftest.

 ##Installation
 1. Add system info to appropriate files in datazilla/webapp/conf/etc.  Copy the files to there appropriate location under /etc.